Grieving at Christmas

 I heard a thought second-hand recently, which was originally from a mother who’d just lost her child in a terrible accident.

 I was struck by the humility and wisdom of this: the God-centeredness.
-And as Christmas draws near, I realize that her story is definitely not the first time that God has showed Himself to be quite different than what we’ve pictured.
+And as Christmas draws near, I realize that her story of grief is not the first time that God has showed Himself to be quite different than what we’ve pictured.

 But I also like how Jesus answers him.